Do You Pay Stamp Duty As A First Time Buyer?

 Filing A Return With HMRC

-Filing your stamp duty land tax is easy and can be completed online here.
+Filing your stamp duty land tax is easy.
 To complete your return, you’ll first need to register for the stamp taxes online service.
 You should do this as soon as possible, as registration can take up to 10 working days.

-If you are working with a qualified solicitor, they will do most of this work on your behalf.
+If you are working with a qualified solicitor, they will do this on your behalf.

 Making Your Stamp Duty Payment